+First some background.
 As of this writing I have studied with seven different boatbuilders in Japan since 1996, building eight types of traditional boats.
-I have built aother eight designs of based on my own research.
+I have built another eight designs based on my own research.
 I am the sole apprentice for six of my seven teachers, all men in their 70s and 80s when I worked with them.
 “Apprentice” is a misnomer of sorts, because I worked with my teachers for just the construction of a single boat (and in one case, two boats).
-These time frames ranged from just two weeks to six months.
+These time frames ranged from just two weeks to seven months.
 Given the nature of craft training in Japan, however, there was no other word to describe me but deshi, or “apprentice.”

 I first went to Japan in 1990 and during that first trip I met Mr. Koichi Fujii, the last builder of tub boats on Sado Island.
 I was captivated by the boats he built and also shocked to discover that he’d never had an apprentice and that he worked largely from memory and there was no documentation of how these boats were built.
 I came back in 1992 and 1994 and took an interpreter with me to Sado specifically to interview Fuji.
 I learned about his life and background but when it came to boatbuilding he would fall silent and just demonstrate different techniques.
 On my third trip he braided the bamboo hoops that hold these boats together.
 He worked quickly and silently and there was no way I could understand how it was done.
 It was at that point I realized the only way to document the craft was to work alongside a master.
 Luckily right before I left Sado Fujii invited me back to work with him.